apexlang/apexlang.io/docs/tutorial/create-a-spec.md

 ---
 sidebar_position: 1
-title: Create an Apex Spec
+title: Create an Apexlang Spec
 ---

-# Create an Apex Specification
+# Create an Apexlang Specification

 In this tutorial, you will be creating a specification for a very simple **URL Shortener** service.
 This specification will include extensions for generation of OpenAPI v3 and gRPC proto documents.

-## Create your first Apex spec
+## Create your first Apexlang spec

 Create a directory called `urlshortener` containing a file named `apex.axdl`.
 Populate it with the contents below: